basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 You can also select specific data points from your table:

 ```
-riak-shell>SELECT time, weather, temperature FROM GeoCheckin WHERE myfamily='family1' AND myseries='seriesX' AND time > 0 AND time < 1000;
+riak-shell>select time, weather, temperature from GeoCheckin where region='South Atlantic' and state='South Carolina' and time > 0 and time < 1000;
 +----+----------------+---------------------------+
 |time|    weather     |        temperature        |
 +----+----------------+---------------------------+